Healthdirect Free Australian health advice you can count on.

 Key facts

-• Before a chiropractor treats you, discuss what to expect, potential benefits and risks, and how many sessions you may need.
+• Before a chiropractor treats you, discuss what to expect and the potential benefits and risks.

 What is a chiropractor?

-• ergonomic advice (for example, guidance on how to set up your workstation)
+• ergonomic advice, for example how to improve your posture or set up your workstation

-Chiropractors are nationally registered allied healthcare workers.
-They can form part of your allied healthcare team, alongside physiotherapists or occupational therapists.
+Chiropractors may work with other health professionals as part of your care.
+These may include physiotherapists or occupational therapists.
 Chiropractors are not medical doctors.

 Are chiropractic treatments effective?

-What can I expect during a chiropractic session?
+What should I expect during an appointment with a chiropractor?

-Here are some tips on questions to ask your chiropractor before your appointment:
+Here are some questions you may want to ask your chiropractor:

 • Why do you recommend this treatment?
-What are the potential benefits of this treatment?
+What are the potential benefits?

-• What are the potential risks or side effects associated with this treatment?
+• What are the potential risks or side effects?

 • What is the evidence for its effectiveness?